-The subject alternative name extension is used in S/MIME as the preferred means to convey the email address(es) that correspond(s) to the entity for this certificate.
-Any email addresses present MUST be encoded using the rfc822Name CHOICE of the GeneralName type as described in [KEYM], Section 4.2.1.6.
+The subject alternative name extension is used in S/MIME as the preferred means to convey the email address or addresses that correspond to the entity for this certificate.
+If the local portion of the email address is ASCII, it MUST be encoded using the rfc822Name CHOICE of the GeneralName type as described in [RFC5280], Section 4.2.1.6.
+If the local portion of the email address is not ASCII, it MUST be encoded using the otherName CHOICE of the GeneralName type as described in [RFC5280], Section 3.
 Since the SubjectAltName type is a SEQUENCE OF GeneralName, multiple email addresses MAY be present.